michaelszymczak/jekyll-sandbox/app/_drafts/abstraction-less-can-be-more.md

 On a more serious note, see the java code below.

-This post is is a continuation of the [previous post](2020-04-13-are-you-imperator) post, so read it first.
+By the way, this post is a continuation of the [previous post](2020-04-13-are-you-imperator) post, so it would be beneficial to read it first.

 What can you say about the method doThings() - "is it something" or does it "do something"?